-Preparing for a baby: how children feel
+Preparing for a new baby: how children feel

 Almost all children need to adjust when a new baby joins the family.
 But a positive sibling relationship will eventually develop – usually by the time the new baby has reached about 14 months.

-Preparing your other children for the new baby: tips
+Preparing children for a new baby

 If you can make this a positive and exciting time, your child is more likely to feel that the change is about everybody in the family, not just the new baby.
 Here are some ideas to help you do this: